wmcbrine/MultiMail/INSTALL.md

 2. Configure it (for compilation) --
     Check the options and paths in the Makefile.
-If your curses header file is not in /usr/include/curses.h, change CURS_INC and/or CURS_DIR as appropriate.
-If the curses library is not in the linker's search path, specify the directory in CURS_LIB.
+If your curses header file is not in /usr/include/curses.h, change CURS_DIR as appropriate.

 3. Compile MultiMail --
     At the base directory, type: `make`